rachelwuuu/codelab-webxr/README.md

+# Note: This repository is forked from google-ar/codelab-webxr and I have made changes to it.

 # Building an augmented reality application with the WebXR Device API

 This code has the resources you need for the codelab [Building an augmented reality application with the WebXR Device API](https://codelabs.developers.google.com/ar-with-webxr/#0).